10 Warning Signs of Heat Stroke

 What to do if you think you have heat stroke

 Doctors can’t stress this enough: Call 911.
-In fact, the US Department of Health & Human Services notes that people with heat stroke should be admitted straight to the ICU.
 If you are with a victim while waiting for help to arrive, you can fan and sprinkle them with water to help their body cool down.
 At the hospital, treatment involves cool water immersion or ice packs placed on the groin, neck, and armpits.

 Next, check out 20 strange symptoms you should never ignore.